chiggachiggayeah/weatherman/weatherman.md

 # Appendix

+(GLICK IS A SPY FOR THE US, A DOUBLE AGENT, although he does acquire a fondness for Fournier in the end)

 (there's something they need to figure out, although I was anticipating that it was the sm's who burned down the lab.
 What's missing?
 What could they be searching for?)
 (idris makes a cursory reference to the supranational meteorologists.
 The weathermen since she's got a plan to reach out to Gates Diggins.
 A plan which ultimately gets her killed.)
 (something about the essentialness of the now incredibly rare and nigh-defunct meg-o-gel) <- maybe there isn't any and they need to find some